Close-up of green algae growth and bubbles on hydroponic nutrient solution surface, showing contamination issues in hydroponic systems

 All About Algae

-The five major groups of algae are:
+The five major groups of algae include:

 • Blue algae